Myrmex/overview/cadmus/graph-studio/graph-studio-samples.md

 ### Work Example

-For instance, from such JSON input data:
+Let us see a concrete example, starting from this JSON input data which corresponds to the serialized data of a Cadmus metadata part, here having two entries, `eid` and `copyright`:

 ```json
 {